Protecting Trees: A Guide to Understanding Protected Status

 FAQs:

-What is the consequence if I do work on a protected tree without permission?
+What happens if I carry out work on a tree that is protected without permission?

-If you work on a protected tree without the appropriate permissions, you could face substantial fines and even imprisonment.
+If you work on a tree that is protected without the proper authorizations, you could be subject to significant fines, and possibly even jail time.

-Can I contest a TPO and/or preservation order?
+Can I contest to a TPO or preservation order?

-You can appeal to a TPO or preservation or TPO if you believe that it is not justified.
-However, you will need to provide evidence to support your claim and explain your argument as to why the TPO or order to preserve is not necessary.
+You can appeal to a TPO or preservation order if you feel that it is not justified.
+You will have to prove your claim and explain your argument as to why you believe that the TPO or preservation order isn’t needed.

-Can I cut down a tree that is protected tree?
+Can I take down a protected tree?

 Conclusion